Appenzeller Cheese vs Feta Cheese

 Forms | Wheel | Blocks submerged in brine, barrels |

-Age | None | 2 months to longer |
+Age | Not Specified | 2 months to longer |

 Which One Should You Choose?

 If you prefer a firm cheese, go for Appenzeller.
 But if you enjoy a soft, white, aged in brine consistency, Feta might be the better pick.
-Appenzeller has a piquant, tangy flavor, making it great for various dishes.
+Appenzeller has a piquant, tangy taste, making it great for various dishes.
 Meanwhile, Feta offers a sharp to mild profile, ideal for different meals.